 Total Quality Management strives to maximize the competitiveness of an organization through the continual improvement of the quality of its products, services, people, processes, and environment.

 The methodology includes stakeholders from all levels of the company, especially the leaders of the company.
-It does not necessarily mean that zero defects or absolute perfection must be acheived as this can be more costly and unpractical than making balanced sustained gains.
+It does not necessarily mean that zero defects or absolute perfection must be achieved as this can be more costly and unpractical than making balanced sustained gains.

 TQM requires cross functional cooperation and the elimination of corporate and departmental silos.
 However, it does not demand radical organizational realignment.
 It needs the liberation of people from stifling control systems and the tyranny of functionalism which precludes teamwork.
 Public rewards should be provided (not necessary money) for long term success and remove praise for short term and uncontrolled changes.